Chapter Fifty-One: Big Fun: Plot

 Kevin explains to Mayor Lodge and Principal Weatherbee the significance of performing Heathers as the school musical (Beautiful).
 Cheryl discovers that Toni has been assigned as choreographer and they argue about who should choreograph the dance (Candy Store).
 Kevin makes Evelyn co-director due to the Farm financially backing the musical.
 Betty is annoyed at Kevin and tries to convince him to stop Evelyn from being the co-director.
 To celebrate Evelyn throws a pre-show party in their costumes (Big Fun) where Kevin has a frightening drug induced hallucination driving him closer to Evelyn and the Farm.
 Veronica learns that her parents are getting a divorce and turns to Reggie for comfort.
 In the morning, Josie and Archie affirm their relationship to the cast (Fight for Me) much to Sweet Pea's dismay.
 Cheryl and Toni have a public altercation in the school corridors, ending with Cheryl telling Toni to leave Riverdale High (Dead Girl Walking).
 Betty witnesses Kevin and Fangs taking part in a Farm ritual (Our Love is God) and takes photographs as proof to Principal Weatherbee who is revealed to also be a follower of the Farm.
 Jughead learns that the old trailer is being used as a Fizzle Rock lab by his mother Gladys who recently returned to Riverdale and struggles to decide what to do with Betty.
 Meanwhile, Toni and Cheryl try to repair their relationship (Seventeen).
 Veronica divulges the state of her parents marriage and Reggie, realizing this is why she slept with him after the party, decides to end their relationship, leaving Veronica feeling isolated (Lifeboat).
 On the night of the show Betty and Jughead set fire to the trailer.
 The cast performs (Seventeen (Reprise)) at the end of the musical.
-Edgar Evernever, Evelyn's father, appears in the audience and starts to clap while other Farm members, dressed in white follow suits giving a standing ovation to the musical.
+Edgar Evernever, Evelyn's father, appears in the audience and starts to clap while other Farm members, dressed in white, follow suit giving a standing ovation to the musical.
 This distresses the cast, especially Betty.